HoneyDrunkStudios/HoneyDrunk.Vault/README.md

 A secrets and configuration management library designed as a first-class Kernel-aware node for the HoneyDrunk.OS ecosystem.

+**Vault is the Grid-facing abstraction for secrets and configuration.** Applications depend on Vault, Vault depends on providers.

 ## Overview

 **Think of this library as a secure lockbox for your application**

 Just like how a bank vault stores valuables with multiple layers of security and access control, this library provides unified access to secrets and configuration from multiple providers.
-It abstracts away the complexity of different secret stores (Azure Key Vault, AWS Secrets Manager, File-based, In-Memory) with caching, resilience policies, and Kernel-aware lifecycle integration.
+It abstracts away the complexity of different secret stores (Azure Key Vault, AWS Secrets Manager, File-based, In-Memory) with caching, resilience policies, Kernel-aware lifecycle integration, and consistent APIs for secrets and configuration—delivering security, operational reliability, and developer ergonomics.

 **Key Concepts:**
 - **SecretIdentifier** - The unique key to locate a secret (name + optional version)